kanjanalaosuntisuk/Module-3/README.md

 # Module 3: Working with Data in R

-The tutorial file is located in this repository in two versions, one as a .html file, and the other as a .md file.
-You can open the .html file using a web browser, and the .md file can be viewed on GitHub.
+The tutorial file `Working-with-data-in-R` is available as two file types: `.html` and `.md`.
+Once you clone the repository to your computer, you can open the .html file using a web browser.
+The .md file can be viewed on GitHub.

 To get started with this module, go through the following steps (similar to those in Module 2, except you won't be submitting a pull request this time):